 The Bible says that God planned the very first Christmas a long time before it happened.
 He even announced it 900 years before it happened through various prophets.
 Prophets were people who would pass on messages from God to other people.
-Show video with several children reading some Old Testament prophecies that predict what the Messiah would be like and do.
-Ask children to match the prophecies with statements about Jesus.
+Ask children to read some Old Testament prophecies that predict what the Messiah would be like and do.